Skip to content

 Narbonne (14 km (15 minutes by car)), Aude

 Château du Puits ès Prats is a 19th-century wine estate in the Aude near Narbonne, ringed by its own vineyard and ornamental gardens.
 The all-inclusive package starts at EUR8,000 and covers the estate, with 21 bedrooms and sleeping for 50.
 Accommodation purchase is built into the booking.
-For couples who want one figure and one point of contact rather than sourcing vendors piece by piece, this is the simplest route on the list, set in the vineyard country of southern Occitanie.
+For couples who want one figure and one point of contact rather than sourcing vendors piece by piece, the all-inclusive package is the simplest of the three booking models, set in the vineyard country of southern Occitanie.

 Why We Love It